felix0111/NeuraSuite/README.md

-# EasyNNFramework
+# NeuraSuite

-This is a framework for easily creating, changing and executing neural networks.
+This is a library for easily creating, optimizing and evaluating neural networks.

 The "Neuroevolution of Augmented Topologies" aka.
-NEAT algorithm is currently the only algorithm available.
+NEAT algorithm by Ken Stanley is currently the only algorithm available.
 It is planned to add other algorithms and types of neural networks in the future.

-The DebugProgram.cs file contains an example on how to use this framework.
+The DebugProgram.cs file contains an example on how to use this library.